 Prolonged drug abuse and untreated mental health conditions can lead to dangerous situations, as seen in this case.

-Additionally, fire safety measures, including regular inspections and emergency preparedness drills, should be prioritized in student lodges to mitigate risks.
+Fire safety experts should prioritize regular inspections, emergency preparedness drills, and fire safety measures in student lodges to reduce risks.

 The fire that devastated a student lodge in Nasarawa’s Toto Local Government Area serves as a stark reminder of the vulnerabilities faced by off-campus student communities.